email2ify/Sonic-Puzzle-Game/README.md

 <h1>#Sonic Puzzle Game</h1>
 This Game Website was created to have fun playing during relaxation and most especially for children that loves Sonic.
-A puzzle game that will the relax the brain from their daily activities and after school work.
+A puzzle game that will relax the brain from their daily activities and after-school work.

 <h2><Strong>Features:</strong></h2>
-<br>In this webpage Puzzle game, I have created three phase <br/>
+<br>In this webpage Puzzle game, I have created three phases <br/>

 <li>The Start Image</li>